 Introduction to Hindu Succession Act, 1956

 It is common knowledge that we are living in a predominantly patriarchal society and giving daughters the right to succession to family property is a new and recent concept.
-The Hindu Succession Act, 1956 govern the devolution of property under Hindu law.
+The Hindu Succession Act, 1956 governs the devolution of property under Hindu law.
 When a person dies intestate, i.e. without a will, the property is distributed among the legal heirs as per the provisions of this Act.
 Earlier, daughters did not have the right to succession to the ancestral property post their marriage.
 But an amendment was made in 2005, which entitled daughters to an equal share in their ancestral property.

 Concept of Coparcenary

 A distinct concept that exists under Hindu law is called the Hindi Undivided Family (HUF).
 HUF is considered a separate legal entity and consists of lineal descendants of a common ancestor including their wives and daughters.
 A concept that exists within HUF is that of the coparcenary.
 It is a narrower concept and includes only the lineal descendants who are within four generations of a common ancestor, and such persons acquire an equal interest in the HUF property directly at birth.
 Coparcenary has unity of ownership and interest; therefore, each coparcener has the right to joint possession and enjoyment of the property.

 Coparcenary cannot commence without a common male ancestor but can continue without him.
 It has the spiritual aspect and in relation to the father is a person who can perform the funeral and other ceremonial duties after death.
 This process of offering spiritual salvation, from the beginning of time, was available to son, grandson, and great-grandson and as a consequence of it, they had a right by birth in the property of the father.